 When someone in the team has crushed something or if the team has reached a new milestone, it is always good to recognize these achievements—whether they are big or small.
 Recognition and appreciation can be given in elaborate or simple ways.
 Team-building events are a good avenue to share and reward these triumphs as most of the activities further amplifies the team momentum.

 Trick 3: Quirky surprises and giveaways

 The more uncommon the gift, the better.
 You can create different checkpoints for the team to uncover quirky surprises throughout the day.
 Giant foam fingers at the game, costumes at the bar, polaroid cameras on the bus, walkie-talkies at the park, the possibilities are endless.
 The best part is you can crowdsource this from team members so they can get creative in the process also!

 Tip 4: Play is key

 In the book entitled, Play: How it shapes the brain, opens the imagination, and invigorates the soul, Dr. Stuart Brown and Christopher Vaughan, explores the concept of play and how it enriches our lives.
-Taking on an escape room team challenge like preventing a reactor meltdown or disarming an alien spacecraft is a great example of a collective win-loss scenario that boosts team cohesion.
+Taking on an escape room team challenge like join a space race or repairing a Mars colony is a great example of a collective win-loss scenario that boosts team cohesion.
 If your goal is to foster a more competitive culture, a series of individual win-loss scenarios is best.
 There are many great options in San Francisco, like go-kart, archery, put-put, and ax-throwing!